Dan Morgan (film)

-Dan Morgan is a 1911 Australian film from Charles Cozens Spencer about the bushranger Daniel Morgan.
+Dan Morgan is a 1911 Australian film from Cosens Spencer about the bushranger Daniel Morgan.
 It was said to be starring "Alfred Rolfe and company".
 Rolfe directed three movies for Spencer, all starring himself and his wife Lily Dampier so there is a chance he may have directed this one and that it starred his wife.
 A prospectus for the Australian Photo Play Company said he directed it.
 It is considered a lost film.

 Synopsis

 The film consists of a series of episodes from the life and criminal career of bushranger Dan Morgan, leading up to his violent death at the hands of the police.

 It started with Morgan's dismissal on a station, after which he steals his former employer's horses and begins his criminal career.
 He murders several people, including policemen and mailmen.

 In the words of The Sydney Morning Herald, "it is a candid tale of a cruel, evil life.
 Dan Morgan is not made into a hero, but something quite the opposite.
 His robberies and cold blooded murders inspire horror and leave no room for regret when he dies riddled with bullets."

 According to the Bathurst National Advocate, Morgan "shot people with as much compunction as a small boy would shoot flies.
 Consequently, it was with great relief that those present witnessed him get his just deserts—shot by police as he was in the act of crossing a stream by means of a fallen tree."